h1ntz0/Todo-cli/README.md

 # Todo-cli
-A lightweight and minimalistic command-line ToDo List application built with Golang.
-Easily manage your daily tasks right from the terminal — add new tasks, view them, mark as completed, or delete when done.
-Perfect for developers and terminal enthusiasts who prefer productivity without the clutter
+A simple and lightweight command-line ToDo List application written in Go — add, list, complete, and delete your tasks with ease, all from your terminal.

 ---